Kotlin/kotlinx.coroutines/docs/coroutine-context-and-dispatchers.md

 is represented by [Dispatchers.Default] and uses shared background pool of threads, so `launch(Dispatchers.Default) { ... }` uses the same dispatcher as `GlobalScope.launch { ... }`.

-[newSingleThreadContext] creates a new thread for the coroutine to run.
+[newSingleThreadContext] creates a thread for the coroutine to run.
 A dedicated thread is a very expensive resource.
 In a real application it must be either released, when no longer needed, using [close][ExecutorCoroutineDispatcher.close] function, or stored in a top-level variable and reused throughout the application.